qbicsoftware/data-model-lib/README.md

 In order to create an instance of type `NfCorePipelineResult`, you need to provide a map that provides content following the [Nfcore Pipeline Output Schema JSON](./src/main/resources/schemas/bioinformatics-analysis-result-set.schema.json).

-The final map contains an additional `metadata` property for each measurement, that for example can look like this:
+The final map contains an additional `metadata` property for each measurement.
+The following is an example of how a property can look like:

 You can than use the data model API to create an `NfCorePipelineResult` with this static factory method: